Stop using Apple Cider Vinegar for low stomach acid and do this insteadFeb 22, 2021

 4) Addresses the toxin presences that suppress stomach acid so that endogenous production naturally kicks in

 Stomach acid correction can often go sideways when tools like ACV or Betaine HCl enter into the picture.

 However, there is a way to go through this process in a safe way that accounts for your own health history and symptom presentation.
-I’ve used all of the clinical insight I’ve gained in my practice, working with more sensitive autoimmune populations, to create a system that minimizes risk, while leveraging the impressive benefits afforded by HCl supplementation.
-To learn more about my 5-step B.S.A.F.E. method, read about it here, or take our free class.
+To learn more about my 4-step S.E.E.D. method, read about it here.